 Dr. Lahat holds a BA in political science, an MA cum laude in public policy, and a Ph.D. in public policy, all from Tel Aviv University.
 Her doctoral dissertation was on policymakers' perceptions of poverty.
 Her papers have been published in various journals, including Policy Sciences, Social Policy & Administration, International Review of Administrative Science, Journal of Management & Governance, The ANNALS of the American Academy of Political and Social Science, Review of Public Personnel Administration, Journal of European Social Policy, International Journal of Public Sector Management, and Poverty & Public Policy.
 She has co-edited (with Dr. Sher-Hadar and Professor Galnoor) the book "Collaborative Governance: Theory and Lessons from Israel" (Palgrave Macmillan, 2021).

 Dr. Lahat has been a member of the Taub Center for Social Policy Studies in Israel since 2009.
 She was a member of the executive board of the Political Science Association (2011-2013) and ran the "Outcome Oriented Management and Practice in Human Services Project" in the Ministry of Social Affairs and Social Services (2013-2014).
 Along with Dr. Sher-Hadar, she was the academic co-director of the research group studying collaborative governance in the Chazan Center at the Van Leer Jerusalem Institute (2015-2018).
 Lihi served as the public representative on the Social Work Committee, advising the Israeli Minister of Labor, Social Affairs, and Social Services (2018-2021).
 Furthermore, she serves at the board of ESPAnet Israel, and the Association for Israel Studies(AIS).
-In fall 2018, she was a visiting researcher in the Azrieli Institute of Israel Studies at Concordia University, Montreal, Canada.
+In fall 2018, she was a visiting scholar in the Azrieli Institute of Israel Studies at Concordia University, Montreal, Canada, and revisited in September-October 2022.
 She was Israel Institute Visiting Scholar in the Serling Institute for Jewish Studies and Modern Israel at Michigan State University, US, in fall 2019.

 "As a researcher in public policy and public administration, my goal is to better understand the way governments work and how it affects our lives.
 Moreover, I am interested in discovering ways that can improve the actions of governments.
 My research orientation is mainly nested in the neo-institutional approach, and I am interested in how institutional arrangements affect policy outcomes in their broader definition.
 I find myself drawn to comparative and multidisciplinary perspectives and utilize different methods as my research questions require.
 Because I believe that public policy and public administration are intertwined, I explore both fields."